Sebastián de Belalcázar: Early life

-He was born as Sebastián Moyano in the province of Córdoba, Spain, in either 1479 or 1480.
+He was born as Sebastián Moyano Cabrera in the province of Córdoba, Spain, in either 1479 or 1480.
 He took the name Belalcázar as that was the name of the castle-town near to his birthplace in Córdoba.
 According to various sources, he may have left for the New World with Christopher Columbus as early as 1498.

-Americas
+Conquests

 He was an encomendero in Panama in 1522.
 He entered Nicaragua with Francisco Hernández de Córdoba in 1524 during the conquest of Nicaragua, and became the first mayor of the city of León in Nicaragua.
 He remained there until 1527, when he left for Honduras as a result of internal disputes among the Spanish governors.
 Briefly returning to León, he sailed to the coast of Peru, where he united with the expedition of Francisco Pizarro in 1532.

-Conquest of modern-day Ecuador

 In 1534, while commanding the settlement of San Miguel for Francisco Pizarro, Sebastian set off to conquer Quito in modern-day Ecuador, without orders from Pizarro.
-Quito had been the northernmost city of the Inca Empire, but while Belalcázar defeated the Inca general Rumiñahui, the local population secreted the city treasure away.
+Quito had been the northernmost city of the Inca Empire, but while Belalcázar defeated the Inca general Rumiñahui, the local population secretly carried the city treasure away.
 Belalcázar then founded the new city of Quito with Diego de Almagro and Baltasar Maldonado, honoring Pizarro by naming it in full "San Francisco de Quito".